top of page

 About

-In 2019, Laura began researching Maqam (Arabic music theory) and stumbled onto a treasure trove of profound family truths.
-Laura’s ongoing journey of self-discovery–which includes forgotten ancestors, wild synchronicities found in dusty old bookstores, and the reclaiming of a lost family name–is the inspirational heart of her multimedia project Ya Ghorbati: Divas in Exile.
+In 2019, Laura went digging into Arabic music theory and stumbled onto a treasure trove of family history.
+Laura’s ongoing journey of self-discovery–which includes forgotten ancestors, wild synchronicities found in dusty old bookstores, and the reclaiming of a lost family name–is the inspirational heart of her latest project, Ya Ghorbati: Divas in Exile.

 bottom of page